marmelab/react-admin/doc/4.16/useRegisterMutationMiddleware.md

 `useRegisterMutationMiddleware` unregisters the middleware function when the component unmounts.
 For this to work correctly, you must provide a stable reference to the function by wrapping it in a `useCallback` hook for instance.

-## Params
+## Parameters

-`useRegisterMutationMiddleware` expects a single parameter: a middleware function.
+`useRegisterMutationMiddleware` expects a single argument: a middleware function.

 A middleware function must have the following signature: